 The GREAT ESF programme is supported by the European Science Foundation through the GREAT Research Network Programme.
 This programme runs 1st February 2010 to 31st August 2015.
-In addition the related GREAT ITN (Initial Training Network) programme is supported by the EC through its FP7 Marie Curie programme under grant agreement 264895.
+In addition the related GREAT ITN (Initial Training Network) programme was supported (Mar 2011 - Feb 2015) by the EC through its FP7 Marie Curie programme under grant agreement 264895.

 Page revised: 14 July 2015 by NAW